Zodiase/meteor-infinite-load/README.md

   # Reactive.
   visibleDocumentCursor = wrappedCollection.find(filter, options)

+  # A shortcut to the original `collection.findOne`.
+  # Reactive.
+  visibleDocument = wrappedCollection.findOne(filter, options)

   # Get the number of documents that have been loaded.
   # Reactive.
   loadedDocumentCount = wrappedCollection.count()